socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

       `Matrix::inverse()`'s own existing singularity detection (already used by Katz) - "not
       defined: singular" on failure, same as Katz's own fallback; the reference formula itself has no separate convergence check before solving, so nothing more was needed.
-      **Independently verified against a from-scratch Python solve (not derived from this C++) for all three modes**: Out/In on the existing `Signed_Dir_N4_NoCycle` (directed), All on a new `Signed_Undir_N4` fixture (no undirected signed fixture existed before) - all three match to float precision.
+      **Independently verified two ways, for all three modes**: (1) a from-scratch Python solve (not derived from this C++), and (2) the actual established reference implementation itself, run directly against the same fixtures.
+Out/In on the existing `Signed_Dir_N4_NoCycle` (directed), All on a new `Signed_Undir_N4` fixture (no undirected signed fixture existed before) - all three modes match both independent checks to float precision.
 Both invalid mode/directedness combinations confirmed to refuse cleanly (all-zero, no crash), not just the valid paths.
 - [x] **Directed-graph semantics for PN** — resolved by the confirmed formula above: not a guess or an extension, `in`/`out` are real, distinct, independently-confirmed formulas.
 - [ ] **Wiring**, same 8-touchpoint shape Katz used, for both measures: `Graph` façade method,